Last updated on

 It’s unclear if long-distance air travel is any riskier than car or train travel, but there are factors unique to airplanes that can affect risk:

 - Try to move around the plane every 1-2 hours.
-Selecting an aisle seat can make it easier to get up and walk.

 - Avoid sleeping in awkward positions for long periods of time.